- Overview

 - Advocating for underserved individuals and groups

-While adult gerontology is a focused area of the NP role, there are opportunities to specialize even further with additional education and training.
-Some areas of specialization include:
+While adult gerontology is a focused area of advanced nursing practice, there are opportunities to specialize even further with additional education and training.
+Some areas of specialization for AGPCNPs include:

 - HIV/AIDS